lorenzo-bonatti/attachments-manager/README.md

-# attachments-manager
+# Attachments Manager
-A React component for manage images and files in your administration projects
+A React component for manage images and files in your administration projects.